France cancels UK invite to migrant meeting after Johnson letter | DW | 26.11.2021

 Interior Minister Gerald Darmanin told his British counterpart Priti Patel that she was "no longer welcome" at weekend talks.
 This follows Boris Johnson's decision to publish a critical letter to Emmanuel Macron.

-Ties between France the the UK are tense after British Prime Minister Boris Johnson said France was at fault for the tragic deaths of 27 people who drowned while trying to cross the Channel
+Ties between France the the UK are tense after the UK blamed France for the drowning deaths of 27 people in the Channel

-France on Friday told British Home Secretary Priti Patel that she was no longer invited to a meeting of interior ministers on Sunday in the aftermath of at least 27 people dying when a migrant boat capsized in the English Channel.
+France on Friday told British Home Secretary Priti Patel that she was no longer invited to a meeting of interior ministers on Sunday, after at least 27 people died when a migrant boat capsized in the English Channel.

 In a message seen by French media, including news agency AFP, Interior Minister Gerald Darmanin told his counterpart that a letter from Prime Minister Boris Johnson to President Emmanuel Macron was a "disappointment."